akumina/AkuminaDev/docs/Akumina-Framework-Performance-Considerations.md

 Get-SPOTenantCdnOrigins -CdnType Public
 */MASTERPAGE
 */STYLE LIBRARY
-*/AKUMINA LIBRARY
 ```

+*Note: For Modern sites, this should also be done for `Akumina Library`.
+We would run the same command for any other library, examples:

+ * Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl "sites/{SiteCollectionName}/Akumina Library"
+ * Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl "sites/{SiteCollectionName}/MyCustomLibrary"

 To Disable: run the following command

 * Set-SPOTenantCdnEnabled -CdnType Public -Enable $false

-If you want to support more libraries, run the following command:

-* Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl "sites/{SiteCollectionName}/MyCustomLibrary"